-This function transfers spoken numbers into DTMF tones, i.e. to make a remote enquiry to your home answering machine.
-Note: DTMF can only be used during an ongoing call.
-Press the VOICE button or the MODE button and wait for the system prompt.
+This function transfers spoken numbers into DTMF tones.
+For example, to make a remote enquiry to your home answering machine or to enter a PIN number etc. Note: DTMF can only be used during an ongoing call.
+Press the VOICE button and wait for the system prompt.